Elizabeth142/insurance-price-predictor/README.md

 # Insurance Price Predictor

-A MERN application that predicts insurance premium costs based on user details such as age, gender, BMI, region, and smoking status.
+A application that predicts insurance premium costs based on user details such as age, gender, BMI, region, and smoking status.
 It uses a trained Machine Learning regression model to return an estimated insurance cost instantly.

 🔗 **Live Demo:** [https://insurance-price-predictor-6ncz.onrender.com/](https://insurance-price-predictor-6ncz.onrender.com/)